What drives me?

 I believe in life it is important to have goals.
-And I also believe that everyone, although unconsciously, has some.
-For some, there are goals, such as certain career aspirations, or to have five children at a certain age.
-For example, I have a good friend who wants to travel all continents until he is 30.
+And I also believe that everyone has them, even if unconsciously.
+For some it is goals such as having certain career ideas or wanting to have five children by a certain age.
+For example, I have a good friend who wants to have traveled to every continent by the time he's 30.

-I've decided for myself somehow, and that sounds dreadfully cheesy, world-enhancing, and naive, to leave a positive footprint on this world.
+For me, I have decided somehow, and this sounds terribly cheesy, do-gooder and naive, to leave a positive footprint on this world.

-For example, almost every person knows Einstein and his accomplishments.
-Of course I do not want to compare myself here with Einstein and most likely not even so many people will remember me or my actions as with this gentleman.
+For example, almost everyone knows Einstein and his achievements.
+Of course, I don't want to compare myself to Einstein here and it's very likely that not nearly as many people will remember me or my actions as they do this gentleman.
 But he and his achievements are a good example or role model.

-Regarding my goal, there are a few companies that go with their mission statements in a similar direction as I would like.
-The mission statement of a company describes framework conditions under which they want to reach their goals and above all what their actual goal is.
+As far as my goal is concerned, there are a few companies that go in a similar direction with their mission statements as I would like to.
+A company's mission statement describes the framework conditions under which they want to achieve their goals and, above all, what their actual goal is.

-The mission statement of Wikipedia goes in a similar direction "The mission of the Wikimedia Foundation is to empower and encourage people around the world to collect and develop educational content under a free license or public domain, and effectively and to distribute worldwide...".
+Wikipedia's mission statement goes in a similar direction "The mission of the Wikimedia Foundation is to empower and encourage people around the world to collect and develop educational content under a free license or in the public domain, and to effectively and distribute worldwide...”

 Both companies have made it their mission to distribute knowledge.
 I think that's a good idea.

-But I also have to say at the same time that there is one aspect that is neglected.
+But at the same time I have to say that there is one aspect that is being neglected.

-There are situations where it is not enough to have only this knowledge available.
+There are situations where it is not enough just to have this knowledge available.
 It is also important to know how to use it.

 A small example:

-Lenard: "Does anyone know how a combustion engine works?"
+Lenard: “Does anyone know how an internal combustion engine works?”

-It is one thing to understand the function of a thing but another to work with or even repair it.
+It is one thing to understand the function of something but another thing to work with it practically.

-I want to try to close this gap.
-Not only to communicate knowledge, but also to make it practically applicable.
-There are countless cookbooks that explain step by step how to "assemble" food.
-I would like to transfer this concept to all other areas of life (of course with a penchant for technical matters).
+I would like to try to close this gap.
+Not only to impart knowledge, but also to make it practically applicable.
+There are countless cookbooks that explain step by step how to “assemble” food.
+I would like to transfer this concept to all other areas of life (with a technical bias, of course).

-And (now we come back to the world-improving part), I believe that it can casually solve more problems.
-For example, if you can repair your TV yourself, you will not buy a new one.
-He or she contributes to environmental protection.
-Anyone who builds something completely new from existing but useless components saves money.
-This way technology is also accessible to people who otherwise could not afford it.
+And (now we come back to the do-gooder part) I believe that this can solve other problems quite incidentally.
+For example, if you can repair your television yourself, you won't buy a new one.
+So he or she contributes to environmental protection.
+If you build something completely new from existing but useless components, you save money.
+This makes technology accessible to people who otherwise couldn't afford it.

-Besides, and this is almost my favorite "problem" that could be solved by the way: these newly learned skills are like a tool.
-These newly acquired skills expand the possibilities of one's own creativity.
+Furthermore, and this is almost my favorite “problem” that could be solved along the way: these newly learned skills are like a tool.
+These newly learned skills expand the possibilities of your own creativity.

-Just imagine what sequential inventions have become possible because someone invented the screwdriver.
-I believe that knowledge and the resulting skills as well as the screwdriver can lead to new inventions that are still unthinkable today.
+Just imagine what subsequent inventions have become possible because someone invented the screwdriver.
+I believe that knowledge and the resulting skills, just like the screwdriver, can lead to new inventions that are currently unthinkable.

-The more people have as many "tools" as possible available, the more people can let their creativity run wild and invent new inventions.
+The more people have as many “tools” as possible at their disposal, the more people can let their creativity run wild and invent new inventions.

-But I also think that if knowledge in one area is practical, then you have trained this, then it is easy to apply these new skills in other areas.
+But I also think that once knowledge in one area is practically applicable and you have practiced it, then it is easy to apply these new skills in other areas.

 open source

-Open source technology is in my opinion a good example of the above problem but also of the resulting possibilities.
-The technology is available.
-The use is not always easy.
-First of all, it takes time to familiarize yourself and quite often also some prior knowledge.
-Both can make the operation considerably more difficult or even impossible.
+In my opinion, open source technology is a good example of the problems mentioned above but also of the resulting opportunities.
+The technology is there.
+However, it is not always easy to use.
+Firstly, you need time to get used to it and often a certain amount of prior knowledge.
+Both can make use significantly more difficult or even impossible.

 I would like to change this in the future by explaining various open source projects in detail and in small steps.